ava-labs/avalanchego/README.md

 corresponding range proofs that verify the correctness of the data.
 - [ ] Enforce limits on the size of the range proof as well as keys to make synchronization easier for clients.
+- [ ] MerkleDB root hash in parity for seamless transition between MerkleDB and firewood.
 - [ ] Add metric reporting
 - [ ] Refactor `Shale` to be more idiomatic